Frenzchen/ncSplice/README.md

 ### Detection
-The detection of circRNAs, intra- and inter-chromosomal fusion follows similar steps with adaptations for each of the different splice types.
+The detection of circRNAs, intra- and inter-chromosomal fusion follows similar steps with adaptations for each of the different splicing types.
 The general outline is:

-1. Creation of anchors from unmapped reads
+##### 1. Creation of anchors from unmapped reads
 Take a fastq-file, which contains the unmapped reads and prepare an output fastq-file with corresponding anchors.
-A new qname is created, which is based on the original qname, the mate information (1 for single-end data), the read itself and a terminal A or B to show from which side of the read the anchor was taken (A = left, B = right):
+A new qname is created, which is based on the original qname, the mate information (1 for single-end data), the read itself and a terminal A or B to show from which side of the read the anchor was taken (A = left, B = right): ```@HWI-D00108:213:C3U67ACXX:1:1106:5218:96673_1_...TTTCTGTGAG..._A```

-    ```@HWI-D00108:213:C3U67ACXX:1:1106:5218:96673_1_...TTTCTGTGAG..._A```

-2. 1st mapping round
+##### 2. 1st mapping round
 Anchor mapping with bowtie2, output sorted according to read name.

-3. Seed extension
+##### 3. Seed extension
 Reads are read from the bowtie2 output bam-file.
 Each anchor pair is evaluated to see whether anchor pairs fulfill the splice type conditions (see Introduction).
 If so, the anchors are extended.
 A maximum of 1 mismatch on each of the sides is allowed.
 If the read can be fully extended, it is written to the output file.
 Reads for which R1 and R2 fall on the same or different junction are removed.

-4. Collision of reads on candidate loci
+##### 4. Collision of reads on candidate loci

-5. Conversion of loci into fasta format
+##### 5. Conversion of loci into fasta format
 Conversion of breakpoint into fasta-format by joining 100 bp up- and downstream from the breakpoint.

-6. 2nd remapping round on junction index
+##### 6. 2nd remapping round on junction index
 An index based on the detected junctions is created and all unmapped reads are remapped to find reads that span these junctions with less than 20 bp (but at least 8 bp).

-7. Filtering of remapped reads and final candidate list
+##### 7. Filtering of remapped reads and final candidate list
 Uniquely remapped reads with a maximum of 2 mismatches are added to the first candidate list (if not already used).

-8. A post-filtering step should be applied to remove low-coverage junctions and extreme outliers.
+##### 8. A post-filtering step should be applied to remove low-coverage junctions and extreme outliers.